oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/actions.md

 What are Actions?
 -----------------

-Actions provide possibility to assign possible tasks (actions) to needed:
+Actions provide possibility to assign any operations to:
  - Entity classes;
  - Routes.

 Every active action will show button (link) on the corresponded page(s).
-Button will be displayed if all assigned Pre conditions are met.
-Action will be performed after click on the button if all assigned Pre conditions and Conditions are met.
+Button will be displayed only if all described Pre conditions are met.
+Action will be performed after click on the button if all described Pre conditions and Conditions are met.

 Main Model Classes